EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

-# Liquid Ajax Cart
-Liquid Ajax Cart — Javascript library for Shopify.
+# Liquid Ajax Cart — for Shopify

-It lets you build Ajax carts using plain Liquid templates.
+Liquid Ajax Cart — Javascript library that lets you build an Ajax cart using Liquid templates.

 ## Quick test with your theme

-If you have any script that calls `stopPropagation` method for `submit` events — switch it off.
+Before you start, ensure that you don't have any scripts which call `stopPropagation` method for `submit` events.
 Otherwise Liquid Ajax Cart will not be able to handle the "Add to Cart" user's action.

 ##### 1. Create a liquid section for Ajax-cart with a `data-ajax-cart-section` container: